alismael/remote-data/README.md

 * `remote` passing your remote data here, it should be of type [RemoteData<T, E>](#remotedatat-e)
 * `loading`, `success`, and `reject` will be rendered for the relevant state

+You can handle displaying multiple remote data at once with one component. [here](#handle-displaying-multiple-remote-data-with-remotecomponent-component)

 ## RemoteData<T, E>